 Prepare Strips for the walls.

 Cut long strips of cardboard using a Ruler and Cutter.
 I always cut mine by placing the cardboard sheet over a Cutting mat.
-I have made about 6 strips, each 5mm in width.
+I have made about six strips, each 5mm in width.

-Apply hot glue along the digestive tract walls, and proceed to stick the strips by bending them to fit the digestive tract’s curvy lines.
+Apply hot glue along the digestive tract walls and stick the strips by bending them to fit the digestive tract’s curvy lines.

 Here is a picture of two strips glued to the base.
 Can you see how it is bent and glued perfectly over the line?
 Likewise, glue all the walls of the digestive tract.